Messy old control cabinet

 • Variable frequency drives (VFDs)

-2. Compatibility Issues
+2. There Are Compatibility Issues

 A control system upgrade may be needed to support newer software platforms and/or equipment that isn’t backwards compatible.

-However, older control systems like Simatic Manager Step 7 Classic(I don’t love this link, but can’t readily find something better) do not necessarily have the hardware to support TIA Portal.
-Their processors may be insufficient, or likewise, there may be insufficient memory within the computer.
-TIA Portal requires a means of high-speed communication of which some older controllers may not be capable.
+Older control systems like Simatic Manager Step 7 Classic do not necessarily have the hardware to support TIA Portal.
+Their processors may be insufficient, or, likewise, there may be insufficient memory within the computer.
+TIA Portal requires a means of high-speed communication, of which some older controllers may not be capable.
 In addition, older HMIs may not meet the requirements needed to run TIA Portal.

-3. Downtime Issues
+3. Downtime Issues Have Increased

 As equipment gets older, the risk of failures increases.
-The environment in which the system is operating plays a substantial role in the system lifespan, with higher humidity and higher temperature environments presenting a larger strain on the operating components.
+The environment in which the system is operating plays a substantial role in the system’s lifespan, with higher humidity and higher temperature environments presenting a larger strain on the operating components.

 Some failure examples include:

-• Relay Output Card Failures – Contact Wear Damage
+Relay Output Card Failures/Contact Wear Damage

 A relay is a switching device at its core.
-Over time, the mechanical contacts of the device may become damaged leading to poor, unreliable connections.
+Over time, the mechanical contacts of the device may become damaged, leading to poor, unreliable connections.

 Intermittent component failures are an additional problem with older control systems, resulting in downtime.

-4. Cycle Time Gains
+4. There Are Cycle Time Gains

-5. Brand Standardization
+5. You Desire Brand Standardization

 Streamlining to one particular brand of control system components, for example, Siemens, simplifies support and maintenance, staff training, resulting in less overall monetary investment.